 In India coal is king.
 It powers huge swathes of the country and its use is still rising.
 But there are signs that coal's dominance might one day be challenged.
-India's investments in renewable sources are now outpacing those in fossil fuels, according to a report by the International Energy Agency.
+India's solar energy investments are now outpacing those in fossil fuels, according to a report by the International Energy Agency.

 Total renewable power investments topped those in fossil fuel-based power for the third year in a row.
 And spending on solar photovoltaics (PV), supported by government auctions, exceeded coal for the first time last year.
 The falling costs of bringing solar power online as well as favourable government policies have seen solar’s star rise in recent years.

 But that’s not to say the country’s hunger for coal is going away any time soon: it remains one of the world’s largest coal consumers.
-Investment in supply grew last year, supported by a policy favouring domestic production ahead of imports – although the fuel was still one of the country’s largest imports last year.
+Supply-side solar energy investments grew last year, supported by a policy favouring domestic production ahead of imports – although the fuel was still one of the country’s largest imports last year.

 At a time when other nations are curbing coal use, India is bucking the trend and the vast majority of the country is still powered by fossil fuels, mostly coal.